We are looking for end-users and dissemination partners to test our data and visualization products

-We provide exclusive scientific access to highly valuable quantitative datasets in music, particularly nationally representative audience surveys, nationally representative music creator surveys, and large music streaming data.
+We provide scientific access (with priority given to our Consortium partners) to highly valuable quantitative datasets in music, particularly nationally representative audience surveys, nationally representative music creator surveys, and large music streaming data.
 We provide know-how and data science infrastructure that facilitates data collection via surveys or big data by utilizing pre-existing open science or open government sources.

 We will provide researchers with data according to their needs, and make sure that their quantitative research will have the best scientific and policy impact.
 Our goal is to ensure our datasets meet higher quality standards than governmental statistics, and that they are the most findable open science resources in music globally.

 Our research project contributes to all of the expected outcomes of the call.
 Our ambition is to develop an open science and open data service which complements the existing statistical service of Eurostat.
 In partnership with key music industry and policy partners, we are going to fill approximately 41 data gaps within the policy context of Music Moves Europe, as identified by the Feasibility Study for a European Music Observatory, with about 120 high-value indicators.
 We will develop key performance indicators for music businesses and policy indicators to “better detect the performance of the European music sector and its contribution to economic and social development, as well as to sustainability.”